A sync protocol for teams

 The daemon

 Watches your local files and translates every edit into CRDT operations.
-Any tool that reads and writes files — your editor, your agents, a script — becomes a sync participant automatically.
+Any tool that reads and writes files (your editor, an AI agent, a script) becomes a sync participant automatically.

 The relay